mutaimwiti/rbactl/DOCUMENTATION.md

 ### Permissions

-The definition of permissions is very much straight forward.
+The definition of permissions is very straightforward.
 Permissions are defined per entity, the key being the action and the value being the description of the permission.
 The description is the kind of representation that the user (ideally the admin) will see on the UI.
 The most common use is when allocating roles or viewing the permissions of a role or a user.